Jen Cullerton Johnson is a writer, educator, and urban environmentalist.

 Green Literacy's programs transform young people's relationship with the environment by empowering them to become environmental leaders through reading and writing and acting in sustainable ways.

-Educated at University of New Orleans (MFA), Loyola University of Chicago (MEd) and Indiana University (BA), Jen is one of the creators of the Karma Garden, the largest collaborative community garden that serves temporarily detained incarcerated youth in Cook County.
+Educated at University of New Orleans (MFA), Loyola University of Chicago (MEd) and Indiana University (BA), Jen is one of the creators of the Karma Garden, a collaborative community garden that serves temporarily detained incarcerated youth in Cook County.

 She is an adjunct professor at Wright College, City Colleges of Chicago and a literature teacher at Chicago Public Schools.